dictadata/storage-junctions/docs/types/engram.md

 ### new Engram(SMT|encoding)

 * SMT <SMT|string> SMT object or SMT string.
 * encoding <Engram|encoding> Engram object or Javascript object that must have an *SMT* property.
-The encoding object may optionally have *fields* array property and Codex related properties.
+The encoding object may optionally have *fields* array property and Engram related properties.

 ### engram.add(field)